This post is about brain aging and Alzheimer’s.

 What is especially important to understand is that when heme does not get made properly, there are a series of downstream metabolic impacts, not the least of which is iron accumulation in the brain.
 Lack of functional iron creates a metabolic requirement to store Iron.

-Share this research with your loved ones, friends and their favorite practitioners who may be oblivious about this critical mineral dimension.
+Share this research with your loved ones, friends and their healthcare providers who may not be aware of this critical mineral dimension.
 This is due to misleading and lacking clinical training.

 A votre sante!